About the Foundation

 Donations to Macquarie University support teaching, research and patient care conducted at Macquarie University and Macquarie University Hospital.

-The Macquarie University Foundation oversees and encourages the University's fundraising and development efforts.
-The Foundation sits under the umbrella of the University Council and all donations to the University are directed through the University Foundation to the various projects and areas designated for support.
+The Macquarie University Office of Advancement oversees and encourages the University's fundraising and development efforts.
+The Office of Advancment sits under the umbrella of the University Council and all donations to the University are directed through the Office of Advancement to the various projects and areas designated for support.

 Some of Australia's most prominent business and community leaders serve as the Foundation Patrons.
 Representing a diversity of skills and expertise, the Patrons generously donate their time and resources to support the University's fundraising efforts.